Rutshire Chronicles: Reception

 The series has influenced the real world in several ways.
 For example, Polo the novel brought the sport to a wider audience and attendance at matches increased.
 Horses feature to a greater or lesser extent in the majority of the series, most notably in Riders, Polo, The Man Who Made Husbands Jealous, Mount! and Jump!; this association has been linked with other novels that focus on desire, including The Nonesuch and Regency Buck.

 Cooper's recent works, including Jump! received a variety of responses from critics, with Olivia Laing in The Guardian praising "her near-magical ability to conjure up a world and populate it with people for whom you feel a deep affection".
 Since the 2010s the series has been criticised for dated and problematic portrayals of race, homosexuality, gender roles and sexual consent.
 Her works have been described as "untouched by the #MeToo movement".
-In 2023 former British prime minister Rishi Sunak revealed that some of his favourite books were part of the series.
+In 2023 Rishi Sunak, then-prime minister of Britain, revealed that some of his favourite books were part of the series.